Are Junk Journals Actually Junk?

 Pretty tissue paper can be layered behind a photo or tag.
 Even receipts and ticket stubs can add little touches of real life to your pages.

-Old book pages for backgrounds or layering
+Old book pages for backgrounds or layering.

-Envelopes turned into pockets or flip-outs
+Envelopes turned into pockets or flip-outs.

-Tissue paper and wrapping paper as soft layers
+Tissue paper and wrapping paper as soft layers.

-Maps, catalogs, or magazine pages for collage
+Maps, catalogs, or magazine pages to make collage pages.

-Receipts, tickets, and tags for little accent pieces
+Receipts, tickets, and tags for little accent pieces.

 Collect Paper Bits and Pieces